Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 Employer Checklist

-NAV Hauswirtschaft 2026 - Checklist
+NAV Hauswirtschaft 2026 - checklist

 - 3. Take out UVG accident insurance (Suva or private).

-- 7. Vacation supplement correctly stated in the wage (8.33% or 10.64%).
+- 7. State the vacation supplement correctly (8.33% or 10.64%).

 More interesting articles